Daimler says hacking concerns drive Nokia maps bid

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) Chief Executive Dieter Zetsche said a desire to have better control over data security was one of the reasons Mercedes was bidding for Nokia’s NOK1V.HE high-definition mapping business.
+FRANKFURT, July 23 (Reuters) - Daimler Chief Executive Dieter Zetsche said a desire to have better control over data security was one of the reasons Mercedes was bidding for Nokia’s high-definition mapping business.

 In a call to discuss second-quarter results, Zetsche was asked whether he was concerned about hacker attacks on Mercedes-Benz cars.